 The carnival celebrations began in Venice sometime in the 12th century.
-They became more official in the Renaissance, but it flourished the most during the Baroque and it was used to promote the magical image of Venice in the world.
-With the fall of Venetian Republic, the festival was outlawed entirely in 1797 by the Holy Roman Emperor when even masks became strictly forbidden.
+They became more official in the Renaissance, but it flourished the most during the Baroque period and it was used to promote the magical image of Venice in the world.
+With the fall of the Venetian Republic, the festival was outlawed entirely in 1797 by the Holy Roman Emperor when even masks became strictly forbidden.

-Before it was outlawed at the end of the 18th century, the carnival would usually begin with a series of balls in St Mark’s Square (if you visit Venice, go to the famous café Quadri’s where you can see a fresco depicting one of such parties).
+Before it was outlawed at the end of the 18th century, the carnival would usually begin with a series of balls in St. Mark’s Square (if you visit Venice, go to the famous café Quadri’s where you can see a fresco depicting one of such parties).
 If somebody liked taking risks, every night of the carnival fortunes were squandered in the Ridotto Gambling casino.